Pathogenic Escherichia coli: Neonatal meningitis (NMEC)

 It is produced by a serotype of Escherichia coli that contains a capsular antigen called K1.
 The colonization of the newborn's intestines with these strains, that are present in the mother's vagina, lead to bacteremia, which leads to meningitis.
 And because of the absence of the IgM antibodies from the mother (these do not cross the placenta because FcRn only mediates the transfer of IgG), plus the fact that the body recognizes as self the K1 antigen, as it resembles the cerebral glycopeptides, this leads to a severe meningitis in the neonates.

 Possible role in colorectal cancer

-Some E. coli strains contain a polyketide synthase genomic island (pks), which encodes a multi-enzymatic machinery that produces colibactin, a substance that damages DNA.
-About 20% of humans are colonized with E. coli that harbor the pks island.
-Colibactin can cause cellular senescence or cancer by damaging DNA.
+Some E. coli strains carry a polyketide synthase genomic island (pks), which encodes a multi-enzymatic machinery that produces colibactin, a genotoxic substance that can damage eukaryotic DNA.
+E. coli that produce colibactin colonize about 20% of humans in high-income countries, where they constitute a part of the healthy gut microbiome.
+Exposure to colibactin in the gut can cause cellular senescence or DNA damage, producing mutations that may eventually progress to cancer.
+The mutational signature left by colibactin is particularly enriched in early-onset cases and has been proposed as a cause of their increasing incidence in high-income countries.
 However, the mucosal barrier prevents E. coli from reaching the surface of enterocytes.
 Mucin production diminishes in the presence of inflammation.
 Only when some inflammatory condition co-occurs with E. coli infection is the bacterium able to deliver colibactin to enterocytes and induce tumorogenesis.